 - It may be unfamiliar to employees.
 The ICHRA will be a brand-new benefit in 2020, and employees will need a lot of guidance to successfully use it.

 - It doesn’t provide benefits to uninsured employees, employees on a spouse’s group plan, or employees with a health care sharing ministry plan.
-Only employees with individual health insurance are permitted to participate in the ICHRA.
+Only employees with individual health insurance and Medicare are permitted to participate in the ICHRA.
 This restriction makes it impossible for businesses to use the benefit to provide value to workers outside of this paradigm, who may be very valuable to the business.

 - Employees must choose between the ICHRA and premium tax credits.
 For employees, there is no option to participate in the ICHRA while collecting premium tax credits.
 They must choose one or the other.